 While certain lifestyle choices might account for the said difference, gut health influences brain behaviour and functions as the two are in constant communication through multiple pathways.
 Studies have shown that people struggling with mental health have significant differences in their gut than those who do not.

 With mental illness on the rise, it's essential to nurture your health by fuelling your body correctly.
 So, if you're feeling exhausted, irritable, or out of focus, consider that these impairments may be indicative of imbalanced gut flora.

 Be Pro Prebiotics

 Prebiotics are a type of soluble fibre that travels through the digestive system intact until they reach the large intestine, where they feed our probiotic cells.

-Prebiotics have many health benefits, such as stabilizing blood sugar levels, reducing cholesterol levels, producing bile acids, promoting microbiome diversity, and balancing energy by increasing satiety and improving body mass index in overweight patients.
+Prebiotics have many health benefits and positive side effects, such as stabilizing blood sugar levels, reducing cholesterol levels, producing bile acids, promoting microbiome diversity, and balancing energy by increasing satiety and improving body mass index in overweight patients.

 They also play a significant role in brain function, as they can positively alter the gut microbiota.
 Both probiotics and prebiotics have been shown to reduce levels of anxiety, stress and depression.
 For example, a recent report found that children with higher levels of dietary fibre were better able to focus in school and avoid distraction.

-The connection between mental health and your gut is evident and demonstrates how critical it is to nourish your digestive tract.
+The connection between mental health and your gut is evident and demonstrates how critical it is to nourish your digestive tract and your overall health.